-- Program emphasis on applied training approach to prepare you to succeed in the labor market.
+- The Industrial/Organizational Psychology masters program emphasis on applied training approach to prepare you to succeed in the labor market.

 - Small student-faculty ratio to assist students to engage in critical thinking and hone their skills to meet the needs of diverse organizational settings upon graduation.

-- Ongoing faculty mentoring to support your career goals.
+- Ongoing I/O psychology faculty mentoring to support your career goals.

-- Classes are taught by active I/O professionals who bring working expertise to the classroom through theories, research, and practice in the field.
+- I/O psychology classes are taught by active I/O professionals who bring working expertise to the classroom through theories, research, and practice in the field.

 The application for the Master of Science in Industrial/Organizational Psychology consists of the following:

 - A completed and signed application form submitted prior to the established deadline and accompanied by the $50 application fee.
 Begin the application process by setting up an online account.

 - Official transcripts from all previous undergraduate and graduate (if applicable) institutions attended, showing that the following conditions have been met:

 - A GPA of 3.0 or higher is required.
 Completed applications may be reviewed on a case-by-case basis if the academic credentials of the applicant do not meet the minimum requirement, but their cumulative undergraduate GPA must be at least 2.5.
 In that situation, enrollment may be recommended at the discretion of the Admissions Committee, but a GPA of 3.0 must be maintained in the first session in order to retain enrolled student status.

 - The transcripts should include any degree received.
 A bachelor’s degree from an accredited institution of higher education in the United States is required.

 - Applicants enrolled in institutions of higher education outside the United States whose standards of training are substantially equivalent to the standards of training of those institutions in the United States will also be considered.

 - Three (3) letters of recommendation.
 These should preferably be from past professors, although one may be from a supervisor.
 All letters should be written in accordance with the AU format.

 - A current curriculum vitae that summarizes the applicant’s credentials.